dimassubaktian/bacelah/README.md

 # Bacelah
 ## _One stop News App_

-Bacalah is an application that showing a list of latest news from some online media. and you can read on inAppWebview.
+Bacelah is an application that showing a list of latest news from some online media. and you can read on inAppWebview.

 ## Media Source